The role of Historic England in the care of wall paintings

 Working across the country, and in tandem with the regional teams, the national specialist services include:

-It would be for the Local Planning Authority to decide whether the proposed works require Listed Building/Scheduled Monument Consent or not, and this would normally depend on whether the methods are appropriate, as well as the scale of the proposed works.
+It would be for the Local Planning Authority to decide whether the proposed works require Listed Building Consent, and for Historic England to decide whether Scheduled Monument Consent is required.
+This would normally depend on the scale and impact of the proposed works and whether the methods are appropriate.

 Archive collections